jax-ml/jax/docs/501/fault-tolerance.rst

 This is shown in the interactive visualization below.
 The coordination service is shown at the top and three multi-controller JAX processes are shown at the bottom.
-Note how the processes periodically send heartbeats to the controller, and the controller keeps track of the health of each process based on when it last received a heartbeat.
+Note how the processes periodically send heartbeats to the coordination service, and the coordination service keeps track of the health of each process based on when it last received a heartbeat.
 Try failing process 2 by clicking the "Fail" button.
 Observe how the process stops sending heartbeats and the coordination service eventually considers the process dead.